Efficient and Stable Multi-Dimensional Kolmogorov-Smirnov Distance: Computing the d-Dimensional Kolmogorov-Smirnov Distance

-Finally, to understand the runtime of approximating $\dKS$ within $\eps$, we can invoke Lemma \ref{lem:max-rect} with $t = |P \cup Q| = O((1/\eps) \log^{2d+1} (1/\eps))$.
-Recall we set the initial sample to size $O(d/\eps^2)$, so it succeeds with constant probability in achieving our $\eps$-approximation property.
-We repeat the entire endeavor $2\log 1/\delta$ times, and return the median answer; which has error at most $\eps$ with probability at least $1-\delta$.
+Finally, to understand the runtime of approximating $\dKS$ within $\eps$, we can invoke Lemma \ref{lem:max-rect} with $s = |P \cup Q| = O((1/\eps) \log^{2d+1} (1/\eps))$.
+Recall that we set the initial sample of $X,Y$ to size $n=O(d/\eps^2)$, so it succeeds with constant probability in achieving our $\eps$-approximation property.
+Then we reduced the size $s = |P \cup Q|$ using Lemma \ref{lem:fast-eps-Td}.
+We repeat the entire endeavor (sample $n$ points, compress to $s$, apply Lemma \ref{lem:max-rect} in the dual) $2\log 1/\delta$ times, and return the median answer; which has error at most $\eps$ with probability at least $1-\delta$.
+This is sketched in Algorithm \ref{alg:dks-Klee}.